seifalmotaz/TheProgrammingCourse/Day 1/Essential Theoretical.md

 - **`main()` as entry point**
   Entry is `void main()` or `Future<void> main()`.
 CLI apps can accept `List<String> args`.
 Flutter apps typically call `runApp()` from `main()`.

+### Checkpoint — Section 5
+- Which runs first: microtasks or events?
+- What are two valid signatures for `main()`?
+- What conditions cause a CLI Dart process to exit?

 ## 6. Performance Characteristics

 Performance in Dart emerges from choices across compilation (Section 1), runtime/isolates (Section 2), memory (Section 3), and types (Section 4).